binarytrails/splines/README.md

-# Splines
+# Sweeping Splines

-Generating 3d shapes by drawing splines and using them for translational or rotational sweeping
+Generating 3D shapes by drawing splines and using them for translational or rotational sweeping

 ![](images/rotational_umbrella-2.png)
 ![](images/rotational_umbrella-3.png)